anthonymendez/Server_Manager/README.md

 `py run.py`

-then you can navigate to `localhost:5000` and see the website appear.
+then you can navigate to `127.0.0.1:5000` and see the website appear.

 More configurability coming soon!

+## How can I create a plugin with Server Manager?

+Take a look at `plugin_debug_example` plugin to get an idea of what you can do with the plugin.

+I'm currently working on a HWiNFO64 remote sensor reader that extracts data from HWiNFO64 and displays the data on the tool.